chef-boneyard/knife-rackspace/README.md

 ## Configuration

 In order to communicate with the Rackspace Cloud API you will have to tell Knife about your Username and API Key.
-The easiest way to accomplish this is to create some entries in your knife.rb file:
+The easiest way to accomplish this is to create some entries in your config.rb (knife.rb) file:

 ```ruby
 knife[:rackspace_api_username] = "Your Rackspace API username"
 knife[:rackspace_api_key] = "Your Rackspace API Key"
 ```

-If your knife.rb file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables:
+If your config.rb (knife.rb) file will be checked into a SCM system (ie readable by others) you may want to read the values from environment variables:

 ```ruby
 knife[:rackspace_api_username] = "#{ENV['RACKSPACE_USERNAME']}"